davecom/SwiftGraph/README.md

 SwiftGraph contains many more useful features, but hopefully this example was a nice quickstart.

 ## Documentation
 There is a large amount of documentation in the source code using the latest Apple documentation technique—so you should be able to just alt-click a method name to get a lot of great information about it in Xcode.
-We are looking [for a new HTML docs provider](https://github.com/davecom/SwiftGraph/issues/20) since CocoaPods no longer offers that service.
+We also use Jazzy to produce [HTML Docs](https://davecom.github.io/SwiftGraph).
 In addition, here's an overview of each of SwiftGraph's components:

 ### Edges
 Edges connect the vertices in your graph to one another.